November 9-12, 2023

 University of Findlay

-The three-and-a-half day training session gives riders the opportunity to train with several of the country's top clinicians, while riding and caring for a horse provided by the host facility and assigned to them by the EAP representatives.
+The three-and-a-half-day training session gives riders the opportunity to train with several of the country's top clinicians while riding and caring for a horse provided by the host facility and assigned to them by the EAP representatives.
 Each rider starts on a fair and level playing field and must utilize all the skills they have honed throughout the entire EAP process to bond quickly with their equine partner.

 The small group size allows the riders to work very closely with the clinicians during the riding and stable-management sessions throughout the several days.
 Finalists are again closely observed and evaluated during all phases of the National Training Session and are expected to be active participants in all activities.
 The riding sessions address flatwork and jumping, while stable-management sessions are hands-on, in-depth and extensive.
 Barn chores are monitored, and a written test gauges the knowledge each finalist has gained throughout the year.
 Additional clinics, such as veterinary seminars, trimming and shoeing, saddle fitting, and feeding regimens may be offered, as well.

+For many of these riders, their participation in the EAP National Training Session introduces a new level of understanding and commitment to the Hunter/Jumper sport.
 These young riders may run into each other at horse shows during the year, or this may be the only time they meet, but the camaraderie shared throughout the EAP process is an experience that will stay with them for a lifetime.